 - Place on a prepared baking sheet or platter.
 Chill in the refrigerator for 10 minutes to set the coating.

 I haven’t tried these with fresh cherries, but I may do that soon.
 If it works, I’ll update this post.

-These chocolate covered cherries would be perfect for Valentine’s Day, Christmas, 4th of July, or any holiday or party.
+These chocolate-covered cherries would be perfect for Valentine’s Day, Christmas, the 4th of July, or any holiday or party.
 And the newest studies say cherries are extremely good for you, so if you use dark chocolate you’ll be giving yourself a good for you treat!